Department of Nursing

 NU 406 Nursing Leadership and Management 3 Cr

 This course explores the relationship between management and leadership processes and practice as well as the issues which impact the delivery of health care.
 The student will consider and practice the skills needed by nurse managers and leaders to effectively assess, design, coordinate, direct and evaluate the delivery of quality health care.
 Prerequisites: Completion of 300-level nursing courses.
-Fall and spring semesters.
+Fall semester.

-NU 413 is the clinical experience for Illness Across the Life Span II.
-Utilizing the nursing process, the student cares for the child, adult and geriatric client in acute care settings.
-Students will also observe and participate in the care of clients in a critical access facility, thus exploring the unique role of rural nursing.
+NU 413 is the clinical experience accompanying NU 404 Illness Across the Life Span II and NU 406 Nursing Leadership and Management.
+Utilizing the nursing process, the student cares for clients in a variety of settings.
 The emphasis is to maximize quality of life and maintain optimal level of functioning.
 The concepts of critical thinking, problem solving, decision-making, and priority setting are emphasized utilizing the nursing process as the foundation.
 Collaboration, communication, delegation, and patient teaching are incorporated into the total care of the client/family.
+Students will also observe and participate in a critical access hospital/clinic/LTC in the lab to explore the unique role of rural nursing.
+Students will also participate in a series of instructor guided modules related to the professional nursing skills necessary to become a professional practicing nurse.
 Prerequisite: Completion of 300-level nursing courses.
 Fall semester.

 The student will apply all previously gained knowledge from course work toward the baccalaureate in nursing to working with individuals, families, and communities and other aggregates.
 The concept of community health nursing being a blend of nursing and public health science is central to the course.
 The epidemiological process is introduced as the unifying concept for the wide range of programs and services found in community health.
 The nursing process is applied in providing services to the community as client.
 Beginning skills in assessing health needs of communities in order to identify high-risk groups are practiced.
 Coordination with other disciplines to provide disease prevention, health promotion, and protection interventions is stressed.
 The impact of the external environment on the health of individuals, families, and aggregates is emphasized.
 The student examines the role of the nurse as an advocate for health care policy to ensure the health of populations.
 Prerequisites: completion of 300-level nursing courses, NU 404, NU 413.
 Spring semester.
 Fulfills National Diversity requirement.

 The Capstone Clinical is designed to assist students in the integration of the competencies essential for the practice of professional nursing.
 During the semester, the student will progress from a structured supervised framework of practice to a framework where the student becomes able to have general supervision from the faculty and agency preceptors.
 The clinical site will be dependent upon the student’s needs based upon the joint analysis of the student and faculty prior to the placement and availability of clinical sites.
 Prerequisites: Completion of 300-level nursing courses.
-Fall and spring semesters, with permission of instructor.
+Spring semester (offered in the fall at the discretion of the department).